tlybrook/MADS_Capstone/README.md

 ### cnn_keras.py
 This was the file we originally used to build our models in keras.
 We also created a model_tracker file for this script but shortly after, we had a hard time reconciling the model results.
-We liked pytorch so we stopped using this file and Keras altogether but decided to keep the code in here as reference for researchers.
+We tried PyTorch and got it working so we stopped using this file and Keras altogether but decided to keep the code in here as reference for researchers.

 ### _model_designs_keras.py
 This file is not meant to be run.
 It just stores our 13 model designs that we wanted to test